 Beginning in 2014-2015, scores of students who participate in VMAST will no longer be included in the participation rate or pass rate calculations for federal accountability, as required for approval of Virginia’s Elementary and Secondary Education Act (ESEA) flexibility application.

-Locally Awarded Verified Credits:
+Expanded Use of Locally Awarded Verified Credit (LAVC):

-Permit local school boards to award locally awarded verified credits in reading, writing, and mathematics, in addition to science and history, to students with disabilities.
-Use the same criteria for awarding credits currently approved for science and history.
-Eligible students must:

-a.
-Pass the high school course,

-b.
-Score within 375-399 scale score range on any administration of the Standards of Learning test after taking the test at least twice, and

-c.
-Demonstrate achievement in the academic content through an appeal process administered at the local level.
+According to Superintendent’s Memo 130-18, students with disabilities who are eligible for credit accommodations shall not be subject to the limitations on the number of verified credits that may be awarded through this process.
+The following procedure applies:

+Students with disabilities who entered the ninth grade for the first time prior to 2018-2019 that require more than three LAVC in any subject may have the eligibility criteria for credit accommodations properly documented in the IEP or 504 plan.

+Students with disabilities entering the ninth grade for the first time in 2018-2019 and beyond that require more than one LAVC must have the eligibility criteria for credit accommodations properly documented in the IEP or 504 plan.

-Expedited Retakes of Standards of Learning Tests
+Expanded Score Range for Expedited Retakes of Standards of Learning Tests

 Permit local school boards to offer the opportunity for the expedited retake of end-of-course Standards of Learning tests with the exception of the writing Standards of Learning tests.
 Eligible students must:

-Have passed the course associated with the test; and
+Have passed the course associated with the test; (or is passing the course at the time of test): and

 One of the following: